Request a Call

 While Flutter has a lot of benefits that businesses can take advantage of, there are some areas in which it still needs work.

 • Large file size.
 Many, if not most, of the apps developed through Flutter are destined for mobile devices only.
 Although current mobile devices have large storage capacities, file size is still important.
-For example, the creation of a hello world app in Flutter could account for 4.7MB to 6.7MB.
+For example, the creation of a Hello World app in Flutter could account for 4.7MB to 6.7MB.
 The same app created in native Java is closer to 500KB.

-• creating an app with rare native libraries;
+• Creating an app with rare native libraries

-• developing progressive web and instant apps (small-size apps);
+• Developing instant apps (small-size apps)

-• developing AR/VR apps.
+• Developing AR/VR apps.

 Apps Built with Flutter

-Flutter has also been picked as the solution for Nubank for all app development.
-Nubank is the largest digital bank in the world outside of Asia.
-With over 20 million customers, they could easily see the benefits of unified app development.
+Although Flutter is young enough, it’s already used by such global services as Google Ads, Alibaba, AppTree, Reflectly and many others.Nubank has also chosen Flutter for app development.
+Nubank is the largest digital bank in the world outside of Asia, so, with over 20 million customers, they could easily see the benefits of unified app development.

 What is Flutter and Why to Use Flutter for App Development